 We'll assess you against these behaviours during the selection process:

 - Developing Self and Others

 We'll assess you against these technical skills during the selection process:

-- We will also assess your technical ability where we will look for evidence of relevant expertise, experience and understanding of surveying and valuation based on the Government Property Profession (GPP) Career Framework.
+- We will also assess your technical ability where we will look for evidence of relevant expertise, experience, and understanding of surveying and valuation.

-- Pay – in the few years, we have increased both the minimum and maximum pay points for everyone in the VOA and implemented a new pay scale specifically for qualified surveyors.
+- Pay – In the last few years, we have increased both the minimum and maximum pay points for everyone in the VOA.

-- Pension - we make contributions to our colleagues’ Alpha pension equal to at least 26% of their salary.
+- Pension - We make contributions to our colleagues’ Alpha pension equal to approximately 27% of their salary.
 Please click on this link for further information Civil Service Pension

 Download the Employee Value Proposition for full details of the benefits of being a VOA employee at: